You matter to God. That’s the conclusion from the Gospel of Mark, which is today’s daily devotional for January 12.

 Prayer for Today

-Lord Jesus, the greatest miracle in human life is that you, as God, personally stand at a person’s door and knock.
-It is an unimaginably precious gift that when a person opens the door of his heart, You come into that home.
+Lord Jesus, the greatest miracle in human life is that you, as God, stand at a person’s door and knock.
+It is an unimaginably precious gift that you come into that home when a person opens the door of his heart.
 You come in as a guest.
 What could be more wonderful than that?
 What could be better in life than to sit at the same table with You and have dinner with You.
 I ask Lord that today this dream of mine may come true.
 Amen.

 Also read: Devotional for January 11